Jean's Bible Study Topics of the New Testament

 Mat 3-9

-· (200i) Denying Christ Ø Excuses for rejecting Christ Ø Using irresponsibility as an excuse to reject God Ø Trying to talk your way out of accountability -- John seemed to think that the Pharisees would try to defend themselves and use the old disclaimer that they were sons of Abraham (being he was a prophet, I wouldn't doubt they would have said that, had John not cut them off at the pass).
-The Pharisees were very proud of their heritage (genealogical status); it was the center of their religion, not God.
-By contending that God was able to use “stones to raise up children to Abraham,” John made common what they worshipped to show how meaningless it was compared to what John knew about the coming Messiah.
+(200i) Denying Christ >> Excuses for rejecting Christ >> Using irresponsibility as an excuse to reject God >> Trying to talk your way out of accountability -- John seemed to think that the Pharisees would try to defend themselves and use the old disclaimer that they were sons of Abraham.
+The Pharisees were very proud of their genealogical status and their laws, being the center of their religion, not God.
+By contending that God was able to use “stones to raise up children to Abraham,” John made common what they worshipped.

 Mat 3,10-12

-· (103g) Thy kingdom come Ø Purifying process Ø Spirit like water Ø Anointing cleanses you from the practice of sin -- In verse 11 compare the substance and significance of John's baptism with Jesus' baptism to help come to terms with a thing called the Baptism of the Holy Spirit.
+(103g) Thy kingdom come >> Purifying process >> Spirit like water >> Anointing cleanses you from the practice of sin -- In verse 11 compare the significance of John's baptism with Jesus' baptism to help come to terms with the Baptism of the Holy Spirit.
 John used water to perform his service, while Jesus used a substance that is not of this world.
-However different common water is to the substance of the Holy Spirit is as different these ceremonies are from each other, yet they are similar enough for both to be described as baptisms.
-Moreover, John's baptism was defined as one of repentance
+As different water is to the substance of the Holy Spirit is different as these ceremonies are from each other, yet they are similar enough for both to be baptisms.
+Moreover, John's baptism is defined by repentance, whereas Jesus' baptism is defined by fulfilling His calling.
+John's baptism is designed to lead us far from the things we should not do, while Jesus' baptism is designed to lead close to the things we were born to do.
+See also: Repentance; Mat 4-17; 192i

-· (191e) Die to self (Process of substitution) Ø Separation from the old man Ø Extract the leaven from the church -- When you look at John's words here, you see a prime example of how the majority of Scripture was written.
-What he said applies to every generation that surpassed him, but none so much as those who live in the last days, the people of whom I believe we are.
-For the past 2000 years the church has feebly attempted to fulfill bits and pieces of God's word, but the last days church will completely fulfill it as a culmination of all truth in the Bible, especially of the New Testament.
-How this applies in this portion of Scripture is a fearful and terrifying reality about how many people in the church will fall away from the faith as their response to the anointing reclaiming the church.
-Those who want it will embrace Christ all the more, and those who don't will change their minds about following Him altogether.
-Look at verse 12 again; In John's day the threshing floor represented Israel, but now it represents the church.
-Since the days of its persecution-filled beginnings, the church has gotten by without the anointing, but a time is coming when the body of Christ will need to remember the power it once had to surmount unimaginable difficulties.
+(191e) Die to self (Process of substitution) >> Separation from the old man >> Extract the leaven from the Church -- When we look at John's words, we see a prime example of how the majority of Scripture was written.
+What he said applies to every generation since he spoke these words, but none so much as those who live in the last days, and we are those people.
+For the past 2000 years the Church has feebly attempted to fulfill bits and pieces of God's word, but the last days church will completely fulfill it as a culmination of all things.
+How this applies in this passage is a fearful and terrifying reality about how many people in the Church will fall away from the faith as their response to the anointing reclaiming the Church.
+Those who want it will embrace Christ, and those who reject it will reject Christ.
+Look at verse 12 again; In John's day the threshing floor represented Israel, but now it represents the Church.
+Since the days of its persecution-filled beginnings, the Church has gotten by without the anointing, but a time is coming when the Church will need to remember the power it once had to surmount unimaginable difficulties.
 Get ready here it comes; enjoy the ride!

 Mat 3-10

-· (49d) Judgment Ø Those who are unfruitful in His kingdom are destroyed -- This verse goes with verse 12
+(49d) Judgment >> Those who are unfruitful in His kingdom are destroyed -- This verse goes with verse 12

-· (157d) Witness Ø Validity of the believer Ø Evidence of being hell-bound Ø Being displeasing to God Ø Leading a fruitless lifestyle -- In this case the validity status of the believer is invalid.
-As the commentary mentioned in verses 10-12, those who reject the anointing will be stuck trying to produce fruit through their flesh.
-Even if they were able to perform such a feat, it would be unacceptable to God, because He has previously stated that everything that is not from faith is sin (Rom 14-23), and rejecting the anointing is not from faith.
+(157d) Witness >> Validity of the believer >> Evidence of being hell-bound >> Being displeasing to God >> Leading a fruitless lifestyle -- Those who reject the anointing will be unacceptable to God, because He has previously stated that everything that is not from faith is sin (Rom 14-23), and rejecting the anointing is not from faith.

 Mat 3-11,12

-· (104d) Thy kingdom come Ø Purifying process Ø Purified by fire Ø Purified through the fiery anointing -- See verses 10-12 for commentary.
+(104d) Thy kingdom come >> Purifying process >> Purified by fire >> Purified through the fiery anointing -- See verses 10-12 for commentary.

 Mat 3-11

-· (111f) Thy kingdom come Ø Spirit and the word Ø Word and the power (meaning) of God Ø Word in obedience cannot evade the power of God -- There are essentially two components of the anointing: the Spirit and the word.
-They can be described in many different ways, and manifest in many different forms, in this case through obedience.
+(111f) Thy kingdom come >> Faith >> Spirit and the word >> Word and the power (meaning) of God >> Word in obedience cannot evade the power of God -- There are essentially two components of the anointing: the Spirit and the word.
+They can be described in many different ways, and manifested in many different forms, in this case through obedience.
 God is using baptism as an analogy for understanding the anointing.
-What are the similarities?
-First, getting baptized takes no brains or brawn, just simple faith.
-Secondly, it is perhaps the easiest thing in the world to do.
-The anointing is exactly the same way.
-With a simple faith in God's word anyone is eligible to walk in the power of God.
-So, don't look to intelligence, or to popularity, for those qualities do not disqualify you from the anointing, but neither do they help you walk with God.
-If anything, they are a hindrance to the kingdom, since His kingdom is based on humility, and human abilities tend to make people arrogant.
+Getting baptized takes a simple act of faith.
+The anointing is the same way.
+With a simple faith in God anyone is eligible to walk in His power.
+So, don't look to intelligence or popularity, for those qualities do not qualify anyone for the anointing.
+If anything, human abilities tend to make people arrogant.

 Mat 3-12

-· (49d) Judgment Ø Those who are unfruitful in His kingdom are destroyed -- This verse goes with verse 10
+(49d) Judgment >> Those who are unfruitful in His kingdom are destroyed -- This verse goes with verse 10

 Mat 3,13-15